IPCS INCHEM Home

 1H-Benzimidazol-2-ylcarbamic acid methyl ester

-FIRE Gives off irritating or toxic fumes (or gases) in a fire.
+FIRE & EXPLOSION Gives off irritating or toxic fumes (or gases) in a fire.
+Use water spray, powder.

 PREVENT DISPERSION OF DUST!
 AVOID EXPOSURE OF (PREGNANT) WOMEN!
 AVOID EXPOSURE OF ADOLESCENTS AND CHILDREN!

-Do NOT wash away into sewer.
 Do NOT let this chemical enter the environment.
-Sweep spilled substance into containers; if appropriate, moisten first to prevent dusting.
-Carefully collect remainder, then remove to safe place.
+Sweep spilled substance into covered containers.
+If appropriate, moisten first to prevent dusting.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.

 UN Classification